- Can You Build Muscle Without Weights?

 Lie on your back with your hands below your butt as above.
 Your legs should be extended straight out, with your feet together on the floor.
 Lift your feet at least about 6 inches off the floor.
 Count to 3, then spread your legs so that your feet are about 24” apart.
 Count to 3, then move your feet back until they are touching again, and lower your feet to the floor.

-Bodyweight Workout Plan
+Bodyweight Workout Plan for Beginners

 These 13 exercise can be combined in a huge number of ways to create a highly effective workout without weights.
 You’ll notice your muscles getting tighter, and the fat getting smaller after only a few weeks of doing them.
 You only need to do this kind of a workout 1 or 2 days a week for maximum effectiveness.
 In many cases you’ll get maximum effectiveness from only 2 days per week if you are really hitting them hard.
 You should be able to get your workout done in 30 minutes after you warm up, and you sholdmbe really exhausted after that 30 minutes if you’re rampin the intensity up high enough.
 See, no weights can equal a great workout.